Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walking Into Hamlet of Lameira on day eight of the Camino InglésWalking Into Hamlet of Lameira

-There are two accommodations in this area, the Motel Punta Cana and the Hotel San Vicente.
-They are easily accessed by walking eastward about 150 meters just before Lameira to join the N-550.
-Both are along the highway.
+There is another accommodations in this area, the Hotel San Vicente.
+It is easily accessed by walking eastward (left) about 150 meters, at the "La Meira" town sign to join the N-550.
+Turn right when you reach the highway and walk a few meters more.
 By the Hotel Vicente is also the Café Bar A Fontiña if you needed a stop.

 Pavement Gives Way to Dirt Road After Lameira on day eight of the Camino InglésPavement Gives Way to Dirt Road After Lameira

-In about 200 meters on the paved road, you finally do come to the N-550.
-However, fortunately the English Way takes a turn to the right to access a nice road that parallels the N-550 instead.
+After about 200 meters later the Way becomes a dirt lane once again, for the next 400 meters.
+At the next T-intersection, take a left turn onto a paved road, where 200 meters later, you finally do come to the N-550.
+However, fortunately, the English Way takes a turn to the right to access a nice road that parallels the N-550 instead, see below.

 Diversion on Side Road to the Right on day eight of the Camino InglésDiversion on Side Road to the Right